-A podcast listener named Matthew writes in to ask about same sex attraction.
-He asks: “If so called same sex marriage is unbiblical — a truth which I, as a man struggling with same sex desires, affirm — what am I too do with 1 Corinthians 7:8–9 if I burn with homosexual passion?
+A podcast listener named Matthew writes in to ask about same-sex attraction.
+He asks, “If so-called same-sex marriage is unbiblical — a truth which I, as a man struggling with same-sex desires, affirm — what am I to do with 1 Corinthians 7:8–9 when I burn with homosexual passion?
 Am I misunderstanding that ‘passion’?
 I find these lusts even more difficult to battle in light of this passage because I feel stuck.”

-Now here is the next verse.
-This is the crucial one.
-Such were some of you, practicers of homosexuality.
-Such were some of you.
-But you were washed.
-You were sanctified.
-You were justified in the name of the Lord Jesus Christ and by the Spirit of our God.
-That is massively important for those who struggle with same sex attraction and aim to be pure and holy in their lives.
-You were a practicer of homosexuality.
-You were that and you are no longer.
-What happened?
-You embraced the name of Jesus as the banner over your life.
-You submitted to him and you put your faith in him and his blood cleansed you from all sins.
-You are washed.
-You are declared righteous.
-You are sanctified.
-And then, specifically, Paul says this was, this sanctifying, powerful influence was by the Spirit of our God.
-So there is the practical, daily key.
-The power is the Holy Spirit.
-First you know you are accepted and declared forgiven and cleansed and righteous, clean.
-And then day by day you trust God’s promise to help you and by this promise the Holy Spirit comes in power and helps you resist temptation.
-You put to death the deeds of the body as it says in Romans 8:13, by the Spirit, relying upon the Spirit, calling upon the Spirit, living in the Spirit.
+First, you know you are accepted, declared forgiven, cleansed, righteous, and clean.
+Then, day by day, you trust God’s promise to help you.
+By this promise, the Holy Spirit comes in power and helps you resist temptation.
+You put to death the deeds of the body, as it says in Romans 8:13, by the Spirit — relying upon the Spirit, calling upon the Spirit, living in the Spirit.
 It is not in you.
 It is in him.
-God supplies the Spirit to you, it says in Galatians 3:5.
+God supplies the Spirit to you, as it says in Galatians 3:5.
 God supplies the Spirit to work these miracles by hearing with faith.
-That is, you hear the promise.
-You hear the gospel promise and you believe it and you bank on it and in and through that promise and that faith the Holy Spirit comes.
-And the way he comes is by making the promise of God’s person and God’s help and God’s reward more precious to you than the power of the temptation you are facing and, thus, you are able to kill it.
+You hear the promise.
+You hear the gospel promise and you believe it, and you bank on it, and in and through that promise and that faith, the Holy Spirit comes.
+He comes by making the promise of God’s person and God’s help and God’s reward more precious to you than the power of the temptation you are facing, and thus you are able to kill it.

-So my answer is: Until marriage is God’s call on your life—and don’t assume it couldn’t be.
-I am talking to a person with same sex attraction.
-Until marriage to a woman or, if you are struggling with lesbian issues a man...
-Until marriage to the opposite sex is your calling, bank on the precious work of Chris to secure every promise for you and to supply the mighty Holy Spirit to help you live a pure and useful life without sexual sin.
+Don’t assume marriage couldn’t be God’s call on your life.
+I am talking to a person with same-sex attraction.
+Until marriage to the opposite sex is your calling, bank on the precious work of Christ to secure every promise for you and to supply the mighty Holy Spirit to help you live a pure and useful life without sexual sin.